 Studies show that a reduction in spherical aberration of intraocular lenses, as applied in Tecnis‘ advanced technology, improves driver safety.
 It may not be clear why, to the layman, but the implications are serious.
 What will this new discovery do for your patients?

 It’s already been used and proven effective for the last five years in Europe, and that’s because there are less stringent regulations there.
 For this reason, our products at times catch on faster there than they do here.
 It’s even faster than that in Latin America, because they don’t share the same ethical requirements or controls.

 It’s clear that such a lag will have its pros and cons, but the primary advantage for our countrymen is that it has already been tested in other countries.
 Are the procedures in surgical planning different than before?

 We always say that it’s not just this or that new product; it’s also the surgeon.
 In theory, anyone could buy almost any lens and have it inserted by any doctor.
 However, it doesn’t always turn out the way we’d like.
 The doctor also needs first-class equipment.
 Even if the operation is done correctly, but accurate measurements were not taken, the patient will not be pleased with the results.
 Speaking of this new lens, I should add that they’re toric (as well as spherical), which allows physicians to treat patients with astigmatism non-surgically.
-Thanks to its elongated focus – from far to very close – the problem of mid-distance vision is brilliantly solved.
+Thanks to its greater focus – from far to very close – the problem of mid-distance vision is brilliantly solved.
 Mountains, the sky, television, traffic signs, addresses and telephone numbers… all of these can be seen clearly.